Anisha-8/portfolio-website/README.md

 Developer — covering my work history, technical skills, featured projects, AI/ML experiments, published research, and a working contact form.

-Originally designed visually in [Stitch AI](https://stitch.withgoogle.com), then hand-converted into a production React codebase.
+Designed with a modern, Gen-Z-forward UI/UX approach using AI-assisted design tooling (Stitch AI) for rapid visual prototyping, then hand-converted and engineered into a production-ready React codebase.

 ## Screenshots